Japan's Nikkei rallies to 2-week high led by robot makers; Uniqlo owner gains

 TOKYO, Jan 11 (Reuters) - Japan's Nikkei share average rose more than 1% to a two-week high on Wednesday, with shares in robotics companies leading the charge, even as crucial U.S. inflation data loomed later in the week.

-Yaskawa rose 6.02% to lead gainers on the Nikkei.
-Peer Fanuc jumped 4.65%, while medical machinery maker Hoya was 5.29% higher.
+Yaskawa rose 6.26% to lead gainers on the Nikkei.
+Peer Fanuc rallied 4.6%.

-Other high tech names also stood out, with Sony Group up 2.98% and chip-making equipment maker Tokyo Electron adding 1.13%.

 Precision machinery was the best performer among the Tokyo Stock Exchange's 33 sectors, advancing 2.98%.